BogoslovskiyNikita/OpenCards/README.md

 ### Learning screen

-:x: Geneating X words on initializing screen\
+:x: Generating X words on initializing screen\
 :x: Learning card flow.
 If users guessed the card, write this fact to DB\
 :x: Show stats on leaning process